This article was last updated on November 2017

 One of the biggest changes to the healthcare system has come in the form of newly created marketplaces.
 There are two types: federal and state.
 Both types offer the same services.
 You can use a marketplace to sign up for insurance that's either subsidized or not.
 You can also use the marketplaces to find out if you qualify for a government program like Medicaid or CHIP, but you can't sign up for these programs using the exchange.
 Instead, you'll be redirected to the appropriate website for those specific applications.

-As of now, just 13 states and the District of Columbia manage their own health insurance exchange sites.
+As of now, just 11 states and the District of Columbia have their own health insurance exchange sites.
 The remaining states redirect residents to the federally administered marketplace or have a hybrid system.
 Regardless of where you live, you can take advantage of federal subsidies available through the marketplace to make health insurance more affordable.

 Advance Premium Tax Credits

 The real advantage to using the marketplace is that you can get financial assistance to lower the cost of monthly premiums.
 Subsidies, also known as advance premium tax credits, make it possible for low- to middle-income people to pay for health insurance.
-The amount that you receive in subsidies is based on your proximity to the federal poverty line.
+The amount that you receive in subsidies is based on your proximity to the federal poverty level.
 You can earn between 100 and 400 percent of the FPL and qualify for assistance.
-During the 2015 enrollment season, about 87 percent of people who signed up for health insurance on the federal marketplace qualified for a subsidy, and the average subsidy brought premiums down to around $101 per month.
+During the 2017 enrollment season, about 84 percent of people who signed up for health insurance on the marketplace received a subsidy.
+The average subsidy was worth $291 a month.

 Deadlines and Penalties

 Under the ACA, you only have a set amount of time each year to sign up for health insurance.
-Outside of this period, you’ll be assessed a fee known as the individual shared responsibility payment.
+Outside of this period, you'll be assessed a fee known as the .
 In order for Obamacare to work, people need to participate.
-In this case, “participate” simply means that you have to have health insurance that meets the minimum essential coverage requirement.
+In this case, "participate" simply means that you have to have health insurance that meets the minimum essential coverage requirement.

-The enrollment period lasts for about three months each year beginning in the fall.
-In 2016, you have from Nov.
-1, 2015 through Jan.
-31, 2016 to sign up.
-This deadline applies to anyone who wants to sign up for coverage using a marketplace, a private broker or an insurance company directly.
+Before this year, enrollment period lasted for about three months each year beginning in the fall.
+For coverage in 2018, the signup period lasts half as long.
+You have from November 1, 2017 through December 15, 2017 to sign up.
+This deadline applies to anyone who wants to sign up for coverage using a marketplace, a private broker or an insurance company directly in the 39 states that don’t have their own exchange sites.
 If you enroll in health insurance through your job, then you’ll follow your company’s enrollment guidelines, which may differ from the national sign-up period.
+Some states with their own marketplaces have extended the deadline for 2018 coverage.

-The fee is prorated based on the number of months that you didn’t have coverage for the year, minus three months.
-In other words, you need to have health insurance for at least nine months each year in order to avoid the penalty.
+The fee is prorated based on the number of months that you didn't have coverage for the year, minus three months.
+In other words, you need to have health insurance for at least nine months of the year to avoid the penalty.

 Most people will have to have health insurance under the new law, but there are some exceptions.
-In the following cases, for example, you won’t have to enroll in a plan and won’t be charged the fee for non-compliance:
+The following scenarios, among others, exempt you from the individual mandate:

 - Your employer-sponsored coverage is too expensive.